Bites and Scratches

-Some bites, especially those from cats, can become infected by bacteria from the animal's mouth.
-And cat scratch disease, a bacterial infection, can be transmitted by a cat scratch (usually from a kitten) even if the site of the scratch doesn't look infected.
-Certain animals — such as bats, raccoons, and foxes — can transmit rabies.
+Some bites, especially from cats, can get infected by bacteria from the animal's mouth.
+And cat scratch disease, a bacterial infection, can develop from a cat scratch (usually from a kitten) even if the scratch site doesn't look infected.
+Some animals — such as bats, raccoons, and foxes — can spread rabies.

 Kids whose tetanus shots are not up to date will need a shot (post-exposure tetanus prophylaxis) after an animal bite to prevent tetanus infection.

 What to Do:

 - If the bite or scratch wound is bleeding, apply pressure to the area with a clean bandage or towel until the bleeding stops.
 If available, use clean latex or rubber gloves to protect yourself and to prevent the wound from getting infected.

 - If the wound is not bleeding heavily, clean it with soap and water, and hold it under running water for several minutes.

 - Dry the wound, apply antibiotic ointment, and cover it with sterile gauze or a clean cloth.

 - Call your doctor if the bite or scratch broke or punctured the skin, even if the area is small.
 A child who is bitten by an animal may need antibiotics, a tetanus booster, or rarely, a series of rabies shots.
 A bite or scratch on a child's face, hand, or foot is particularly at risk for infection and should be checked by your doctor as soon as possible.